 We lost David on February 20, 2015.
-In the hours, days and weeks that followed, I pled with God to bring him back.
-I wished there was something that I could have done to change the outcome.
-I saw the visible scars of war, however, I did not realize the depth of the invisible scars.
-David deserved to return home and live a life free of pain and suffering.
+In the hours, days and weeks that followed, I pleaded with God to bring him back.
+I wished there was something I could have done to change the outcome.
+I saw the visible scars of war, but I didn’t realize the depth of the invisible scars.
+David deserved to return home to a life free of pain and suffering.
 We deserved an opportunity to build our lives together.
 I did not just lose him that day; I lost all the days we were supposed to have together.
 I still miss him so much it hurts.

-After we lost David, I learned about The SHARE Military Initiative.
+After we lost David, I learned about the SHARE Military Initiative.
 This program provides the resources and tools to eliminate or reduce the symptoms of injuries such as PTSD and TBI and successfully returns veterans to their homes, families, and communities.
-I wish we were aware of this life saving initiative.
+I wish we had been aware of this life-saving initiative.
 If there were more services available like this, maybe David would still be with us today.”

 – Lesley Lynn, fiancé of David Ricker

 Spc.
 Matthew A. Gallagher enlisted in the United States Army in November of 2011.
 After completing basic training and Airborne School, Matt was assigned to the 82nd Airborne, 4th Brigade Combat Team, Alpha Company, 508th Parachute Infantry Regiment.
 In 2012, Matt and his team deployed to Afghanistan in support of Operation Enduring Freedom.
-Just days into their deployment, Matt and his platoon were targeted by a Taliban ambush, and continued heavy engagement with the enemy throughout their nearly year long deployment.
-The constant firefights, ambushes, rocket attacks and near misses with IEDs while living in a combat outpost took a toll on the men of Alpha Company.
-Throughout the horror, Matt always tried to make sure his team was taken care of, whether it was stepping out from cover to return fire so his men could make it to safety, or him donning a combat diaper, M4 and night vision after an intense mission to make his team laugh.
+Just days into their deployment, Matt and his platoon were targeted by a Taliban ambush and continued heavy engagement with the enemy throughout their nearly year-long deployment.
+The constant firefights, ambushes, rocket attacks and near misses with IEDs took a toll on the men of Alpha Company.
+Throughout the horror, Matt always tried to make sure his team was taken care of, whether it was stepping out from cover to return fire so his men could make it to safety, or donning a combat diaper, M4 and night vision after an intense mission to make his team laugh.

-When Matt arrived stateside, he was treated at Walter Reed National Military Medical Center for a hip injury he received during his deployment.
-Although the doctors were able to fix Matt’s hip, the horrors of war left wounds that could not be seen on an x-ray.
-Like so many of the brave men and women who served our country.
+When Matt returned stateside, he was treated at Walter Reed National Military Medical Center for a hip injury he received during deployment.
+Although the doctors were able to fix Matt’s hip, the horrors of war left wounds that could not be seen on an x-ray – like so many brave men and women who served our country.

 – Jason Gallagher, brother of Spc.
 Matt Gallagher

 My husband didn’t want to live anymore.
-And sometimes, I hardly blamed him.
-This was no way to live.
-And I couldn’t find relief for him, I couldn’t give it to him, I couldn’t make it for him.
-The most heart wrenching part of that is not the fact that we have three young sons watching EVERY move their beloved father makes, the pain he deals with daily, the isolation, the sadness, the confusion – rather that our story is not an oddity, our struggle is not new.
-I need my husband.
-My children need their father.
+And sometimes, I could hardly blame him.
+This was no way to live and I couldn’t find relief for him.
+Maybe the most heart wrenching part was not that we had three young sons watching EVERY move their beloved father made, the daily pain, the sadness, the confusion – but that our story is not an oddity.
+Our struggle is not new.
+I need my husband and my children need their father.
 We were on the verge of losing him.

-I somehow ran across Shepherd’s Men and immediately felt that lump in the throat; standing with my jaw agape in amazement at the SHARE program.
+I somehow ran across Shepherd’s Men and immediately felt a lump in my throat standing with amazement at the SHARE program.
 Do you know what that meant to me?
-That meant that my marriage might have a shot, that my partner, my helpmate, my husband, my best friend, might have a shot at some semblance of LIVING again.
-That my children have a shot at a father who is not just going to end this battle on his own volition, but take a shot wholeheartedly at living.
+It meant my marriage might have a shot; my partner, my helpmate, my husband, my best friend might have a shot at some semblance of LIVING again.
+My children could have a father again.

-You are making a difference with every foot put in front of the other.
-Not only are you affording a life together, skills to overcome and adapt, but you are securing the future of America.
-As my little men grow, and when they are released into the world, each one of them will know that they have a duty and responsibility to care for the state of this nation, the welfare of its people, and will have learned (as they are learning even now) that you must do what you can do, no matter how small.”
+SHARE is making a huge difference.
+Not only do you teach skills to overcome and adapt, but you are securing the future of families and of America.
+As my sons grow up, each of them will know they have a responsibility to care for this nation, the welfare of its people, and will have learned to do what you can, no matter how small.”